+Analysis of Existing Conditions Deliverables due within one (1) month from the start of Individual Municipal Planning Activities.
 Data Analysis Deliverables due within two (2) months from the start of Individual Municipal Planning Activities.
 Public Engagement Deliverables due within three point five (3.5) months from the start of Individual Municipal Planning Activities.
-Plan Development Development to begin by the three (3) month mark of the process from the start of Individual Municipal Planning Activities.
+Plan Development Development to begin by the three (3) month mark from the start of Individual Municipal Planning Activities.
 Deliverables due towards the end of month five (5) from the start of Individual Municipal Planning Activities.
 Reporting and Compliance Deliverables will be ongoing throughout the six (6) month Individual Municipal Planning period.
 Coordination Deliverables will be ongoing throughout the six (6) month Individual Municipal Planning period.